Leveraging Talent Analytics Today: How It Matters

 Talent management analytics data only works if the overarching HR infrastructure can support it.
 Work with the IT team to ensure that you have the right HR technology in place for the entire employee lifecycle.

 This is an ideal way to get a data-based picture of a candidate’s true abilities and reduce bias.
-Examples include cognitive ability tests, situational judgment tests, personality, culture fit tests, and programming tests.
+Examples include aptitude tests, situational judgment tests, personality, culture fit tests, and programming tests.

 Using a tool like Adaface, you can screen the best talent and ensure a scalable, efficient, and quick hiring process that reduces your time to hire by up to 80%.